 #9 Training and workshops for the team

 Project managing is also about long-term planning and building teams that will be more effective, creative, and productive as time goes.
+For example, we recommend using the team weekly schedule maker and personal online planner for better organization.

 For project managers, it can mean investing in their talent through education and training.
 If the project manager skills permit, they can host such training themselves or look for online training, guest lecturers, or the company’s mentorship programs.